What is opera and should we care?

-You might have chanced upon Western and Classical Opera being sung at the Esplanade Concourse and wondered how that's even possible.
-After all, shouldn't Opera only be performed in an aristocratic-looking theatre?
+You might have chanced upon Western and classical opera being sung at the Esplanade Concourse and wondered how that is even possible.
+After all, isn’t opera only performed in an aristocratic-looking theatre?

-Spot Pocket Opera Theatre makes it a point to perform in unconventional spaces, such as hospitals, places of worship, heartlands and even shopping districts.
-SPOT not only has its own musicians, but also performers, playwright, creative and media team.
-With a mission to break barriers and reinforce the relevance of Opera today, B-Side seeks out SPOT to ask about their up-coming production Le 66.
+The Spot Pocket Opera Theatre has been performing in unconventional spaces such as hospitals, places of worship, heartlands, and even shopping districts.
+The group has its own musicians, performers, playwright, creatives and media team.

-How did the Spot Pocket Opera Theatre come about and share with us the beginnings of the name?
+How did Spot Pocket Opera Theatre come about and could you share with us the story behind the name?

-The Spot Pocket Opera Theatre was originally launched as the Singapore Pocket Opera Theatre (a.k.a SPOT) back in 2016 over the ‘supper table’ one fateful night before recent rebranding.
-A bunch of us, singers and musicians, were 'lamenting' about our concerns and desires for the Western Opera/Classical scene in Singapore and realised that we were of one heart.
+The Spot Pocket Opera Theatre was originally launched as the Singapore Pocket Opera Theatre (a.k.a SPOT) back in 2016 over the ‘supper table’ one fateful night before the recent rebranding.
+A bunch of us, singers and musicians, shared our concerns and desires for the Western opera or classical scene in Singapore, and we realised that we were of one heart.

-SPOT started because 4 Nanyang Academy of Fine Arts alumni shared a vision of advancing Western Opera/Classical music in Singapore in a way that makes it more fun, enjoyable and accessible to the general audience in a more theatrical way.
-We were tired of always hearing the same ‘stereotype’ over and over again - 'eee, Opera/Classical music is too 'chim' (difficult) for me, I don’t understand it' etc....
+SPOT started because four Nanyang Academy of Fine Arts alumni shared a vision of advancing Western opera or classical music in Singapore in a way that makes it more fun, enjoyable and accessible to the general audience in a more theatrical way.
+We were tired of always hearing the same ‘stereotype’ over and over again — “Eee, opera or classical music is too chim (difficult) for me, I don’t understand it” etc.

-With the desire to break barriers, we figured it would be to our advantage to bring Opera/Classical music out of the theatres and concert halls, and to the people instead since there is already an inherent inertia for them to enter such places.
+With the desire to break barriers, we figured it would be to our advantage to bring opera or classical music out of the theatres and concert halls, and to the people instead, since there is already an inherent inertia for them to enter such places.

-What is a general misconception of opera in Singapore?
-How are you trying to bridge that gap?
+What is a general misconception about opera in Singapore?
+How are you trying to rectify that?

-A lot of people in Singapore have a misguided impression of Opera.
-They think it's something that is abstract, hard to understand and to the point of being boring and also meant for an ‘exclusive’ community.
+Many people in Singapore have a misguided impression of opera.
+They think it is something that is abstract, hard to understand, to the point of being boring and also meant for an ‘exclusive’ community.
 We beg to differ.
 Opera originated as a form of fun entertainment for the general masses back in the old days.
 It was based off society, people and their cultures.
-It's pretty much akin to our modern day ‘big-screens’.
+It is pretty much akin to our modern day ‘big-screens’.

-SPOT endeavours, through our productions and outreach to show the general public how enjoyable and easily understood Opera can be!
-We engage the use of theatrical story telling, inclusion of modern day social cultures and contexts to help our audience better comprehend what's going on in the performances.
+SPOT endeavour, through our productions and outreach, to show the general public how enjoyable and easily understood opera can be!
+We use theatrical storytelling and include modern-day social cultures and contexts to help our audience better comprehend the performances.
 In short, we aim to make every performance ‘audience-centric’.
 It is our gift to them.
-After all, without them, there won’t be us?
+After all, without them, there won’t be us.

 Your opera group consists of your own creative team as well as performers.
 How do they all work together?

-SPOT is very blessed to have an extensive group of individuals working together.
-It's been an amazing journey working alongside the many different talents we have in the company.
-I believe we work well together because we all share the same vision for what we do.
-Open communication, trust and aiming for the ‘big-picture’ is something very important to us and it sort of governs the way we work with one another.
-A lot of times you see members putting the production/work before self because we all want to put on a good show for our audience.
+We are very blessed to have an extensive group of individuals working together.
+It has been an amazing journey working alongside the many different talents we have in the company.
+I believe we work well together because we all share the same vision.
+Open communication, trust and aiming for the ‘big-picture’ is something very important to us, and it sort of governs the way we work with one another.
+A lot of times you see members putting the production or work before self because we all want to put on a good show for our audience.

 How do you start working on a new production?